In-situ measurements of void fractions and bubble size distributions in bubble curtains: Experimental setup

 \subsubsection{Characterisation of the probe tips}

-The stripped part of the tip has a finite extent $L \approx 1\, \text{mm}$ and there is therefore some uncertainty to the precise position of the gas-water interface relative to the needle, at which the signal will switch going in and out of the bubble.
+The stripped part of the tip has a finite extent $L \approx 1\, \mathrm{mm}$ causing some uncertainty to the precise positions of the gas-water interface relative to the needle at which the signal will switch when going in and out of the bubble, respectively.
 In order to characterise this accurately, tests have been performed simulating the piercing process of a bubble by moving the needle through a water surface (see figure \ref{fig:Needlestuff2}).
-The needles were moved using a micro stage at a velocity of $V_m=50 \,\mu \text{ms}^{-1}$ and the time at which the tip hit the surface was determined optically.
+The needles were moved using a micro stage at a velocity of $V_m=50 \,\mathrm{\mu ms}^{-1}$ and the time at which the tip hit the surface was determined optically.